Dance of the Dung Beetles by Marcus Byrne and Helen Lunn

 7. dung beetles are fussy fussy eaters?

 Who would have thought that dung beetles that feast on dry fibrous ‘roo dung wouldn’t immediately see soft wet cow dung as a delicacy?
 Not so.
 As the numbers of livestock increased in Australia (the first cattle were introduced in 1788), and the Ozzie beetles refused to clear up after foreigners, the uncleared poop became a huge problem.
 By the 1950s billions of flies feasted on the dung and it also ruined millions of hectares of grazing land.
-Byrne and Lunn discuss the Australian Dung Beetle Project at length (pp 92-102) which started in 1968 with the introduction of alien species of dung beetles which clear livestock dung – initially 275,000 dung beetles (4 species).
-To date 1.7 million dung beetled have been released across the continent with very impressive results.
+Byrne and Lunn discuss at length, the Australian Dung Beetle Project (pp 92-102), a project which started in 1968 with the introduction of alien species of dung beetles in order to clear livestock dung – initially 275,000 dung beetles (4 species).
+To date, 1.7 million dung beetles have been released across the continent with very impressive results.

-8. Victorians wore real dung beetles as jewelery
+8. Victorians wore real dung beetles as jewelry

-But what seemed most bizzare of all was the practice (albeit not widely fashionable) of sewing real insects into clothing or keeping “live” insects in little gold cages attached to chains and brooches.
-Clearly these caged insects did not remain “live” for long.
-The Punch cartoons below satirize the bizarre Victorian and Edwardian fashion of both real insect jewelry as well as dead stuffed animals like lizards and minks’ heads as items of adornment!
+But what seemed most bizarre of all was the practice, albeit not widely fashionable, of sewing real insects into clothing or keeping “live” insects in little gold cages attached to chains and brooches.
+Clearly these caged insects did not “live” for long.
+The Punch cartoons below satirize the bizarre Victorian and Edwardian fashion of both real insect jewelry, as well as dead stuffed animals like lizards and minks’ heads used as items of adornment!

 9. dung beetles can roll dung 50 times their own weight.

-One specific species can pull a dung ball 1,141 times their body weight.
+One specific species can pull a dung ball 1,141 times its body weight.
 This is equivalent to a human pulling six double-decker buses full of people…

 10. dung beetles cool their feet on their dung balls

-This fascinating book about both dung beetles and their habits and how humans have viewed this animal over the millenia, is highly recommended.
+This fascinating book about both dung beetles and their habits and how humans have viewed this animal over the milennia, is highly recommended.